I have just had a hard time getting on a computer these last few days, but I have been busy, busy, busy.

 Normally this would have been the assignment I tried to get out of but I just jumped in.
 Instead of trying to repeat myself I did ask my wife to help out and I think it was awesome.
 Radioactive by Imagine Dragons sounds much better but I appreciate their help on my first SoundCloud assignment.
 This was actually kind of cool.

 I'm much more at home reading a book and writing an essay.
 But when I look at how writing is changing, how the Internet and Computers are changing the way we write, I want to push myself to create more like that.
-According to Lankshear and Knobel (2007) "even the concept of “text” as understood in conventional print terms becomes a hazy concept when considering the enormous array of expressive media now available to everyday folk."
+According to Lankshear and Knobel (2007) "even the concept of “text” as understood in conventional print terms becomes a hazy

+everyday folk."
+So, even though I'd like to jump in with both feet, when it comes to the web I need some serious floaties.
+Research I can do with books, but with a computer I'm limited to web searchs.
+Still, it was a place to start.
 Some random, rambling searching of "goal setting" wasted a lot of time but eventually I started a list of the resources I did know about how to use.
 Almost immediately I remembered watching tons of Ted Talks online, and some have been on goal setting.
 I didn't just go to their website, instead I searched for other resources that would contain "goal setting" and "Ted Talks".
 On the first page of returned results I had the option of sites that offered 7, 5, or 4 "top" videos on goal setting.
+So then I settled in and started taking some notes.

 Today.
 I want to talk about something that blew me away when I heard it.